gingerchew/Docs/en/extras/migx/migx.backend-usage.md

 ## How the MIGX Custom Template Variable (TV) Works

 The MIGX TV allows you to store complex data items as one TV.
 These data items are stored as JSON.
-This documentation page assumes that you have a working knowledge of JSON.
+If you are not familiar with JSON or haven't worked with it before, you can read up on it [here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON)

 Each complex data item can have multiple fields associated with it.
 These fields can be (almost) any standard or custom MODX TV input type.
 These data items are defined in the "Form Tabs" field.
 Items can be sorted by tabs as defined by the JSON.